A tiger roamed a residential street in Houston. It belongs to a man facing murder charges, police say.

 Borza added that if the big cat had done “some damage yesterday, I’m sure one of these citizens would have shot the tiger.
 We have plenty of neighbors out here with guns and we don’t want to see that.
 It’s not the animal’s fault.
 It’s the breeder’s fault.”

-Police also received reports of two monkeys in the home, though they are not illegal in Houston.
+Police also received reports of two monkeys in the home, although they are not illegal in Houston.

 Authorities got in touch with Elliott, the lawyer, and the two sides agreed that Cuevas would turn himself in at 8:15 p.m.
 Monday.
 But police ended up breaking the deal and arresting Cuevas at 8 p.m., Elliott said.

-Elliott said he and his client were working with state and federal authorities on finding the tiger and sharing information on the animal’s owner.
+Elliott said he and his client were working with state and federal authorities on finding the tiger and sharing information about the animal’s owner.

 “I thought they were working with us in good faith,” Elliott said.
-“I thought they were actually interested in solving this case rather than doing a double cross and running to the house and arresting my client before we can even finish helping them.”
+“I thought they were actually interested in solving this case rather than doing a double-cross and running to the house and arresting my client before we can even finish helping them.”

 Cuevas’s bail has been revoked and he is being held in Fort Bend County jail.
 It is unclear when he will appear in court.